Data Science, Compensation, and Asking for Money

 Alex

-They wrote back a few hours later having increased the offer by $7,500, and I signed immediately.
-A five minute email earned me $18,000 over two years in increased salary and bonus.
+They wrote back a few hours later, having increased the offer by $7,500.
+I signed immediately.
+That five-minute email earned me $18,000 more over two years in increased salary and bonus.
 A pretty good return on investment for a few minutes of stress.

 I talked to the VCs I worked with for a few days to work up the courage.
-They all thought negotiating was the correct thing to do (they were right), even saying “look, in my job if I didn’t negotiate my offer they’d consider it a bad sign.”
-Data science is a little different than investing, but the advice is solid: as a hiring manager, I’ve never once cared that someone negotiated.
-I’m just excited to close on a candidate that is going to help my team complete our goals.
+They all gave the same advice: negotiate.
+One even said that when he was hired, he was sure his new boss would have seen it as a red flag if he hadn’t tried to get a better deal—after all, making deals was his job.
+Data science is a little different from investing, but the advice holds: as a hiring manager, I’ve never once minded when a candidate negotiated.
+I’m just excited to close on someone who’s going to help my team reach our goals.

 I wrote an email asking for a lot and got a reply back asking for a phone call.
 I laid out my rationale—that my friends with similar experience were getting those kinds of offers.
 They kept me sweating for a few days, but finally returned an offer with a $5,000 higher base salary and $50,000 more in RSUs.
 It was a lot more stressful than my first negotiating experience because I did not have a fallback option, but again the return on investment was huge!